 - Lactation: Caution should be exercised when administered to a nursing woman.
-(8.3) - Safety and effectiveness in patients below the age of 16 has not been established.
-(8.4) - Administer with caution to elderly or debilitated patients.
+(8.2) - Safety and effectiveness of BUNAVAIL buccal film in patients below the age of 16 has not been established.
+(8.4) - Administer BUNAVAIL buccal film with caution to elderly or debilitated patients.
 (8.5) - Buprenorphine/naloxone products are not recommended in patients with severe hepatic impairment and may not be appropriate for patients with moderate hepatic impairment.
 (8.6)